takipsizad/builds/README.md

 # builds
-random build that i do
+random builds that i do